Field Trips

 CCSS: MD, G, MP1, SL, RI, W, SL, L, RST, WHST, SL

 Join us to repair and rewear our commonly discarded clothes and make an impact on the circular economy.
-Help divert waste from the landfill and learn how to fix and repair textiles.
+Help divert waste from the landfill and learn how to repair and reuse textiles.
 Roughly 92 million tons of textile waste is generated each year worldwide.
-Participants will learn their part in repairing clothes that can be worn longer or recirculated back into our community.
+Students will learn their part in repairing clothes that can be worn longer or recirculated back into our community.
 Walk away with a new design, a new skill, and improve the circular economy with problem based learning.